Manaslu Circuit Trek -17 Days

 Travel Insurance

 To be adequately protected in terms of insurance, you will need specialist travel insurance for participation in hazardous activities.
 A travel insurance policy that covers helicopter evacuation, trip cancellation, injury, death, lost baggage, theft, liability, medical treatment, and expenses is strongly recommended.
-Ensure the insurance covers all the activities you undertake during your Nepal stays, such as trekking and climbing.
-Suppose you are injured and unable to travel.
-In that case, you can only request a rescue helicopter from a remote area if you have proof that you can pay for it.
+Make sure the insurance covers all the activities that you will be undertaking during your stay in Nepal such as trekking and climbing.
+If you are injured and unable to travel, you can ask for a rescue helicopter from a remote area only if you have definite proof you can pay for it.
 Adventure Club Trek has an agreement in Kathmandu that guarantees payment for helicopter evacuations.
 They pay a cash deposit to the helicopter operator and collect the money from you once you have been rescued.
-Be sure your policy specifically covers mountaineering or alpinism, or you may need help to settle a claim.
+Be sure your policy specifically covers mountaineering or alpinism or you may have a difficult time settling a claim.

-Group Size and Team Composition
+Group Size And Team Composition

 • TommyToe